95 LDS THESESThe Book of Mormon

 13. Egyptologists have found the source material for the Book of Abraham to be nothing more than a common funerary text.
 Joseph was completely wrong in his translation.

 14. The Church has denied that Joseph made Abrahamic claims about the papyrus, but still insists that "a testimony of the truthfulness of the book of Abraham is not found in an analysis of physical evidence nor historical background, but in prayerful consideration of its content and power."

 15. Joseph was fooled into thinking the Kinderhook plates were ancient records and even attempted to translate them.
 This demonstrates that he had no real gifts of translation or Divine revelation.

 16. Joseph Smith showed his ineptitude for translation when he declared a Greek Psalter to be Egyptian hieroglyphics.

 17. Joseph Smith illegally married at least 33 women, some of whom were as young as 14 years old.
 Some of Joseph's marriages were secured by promising salvation or threatening damnation.

 18. Joseph Smith married at least 8 to 11 women who were already married to other men .
-This practice is known as polyandry, for which no reference can be found on the Church's web site.
+This practice is known as polyandry.
 In some cases, Joseph married the wives of men whom he had sent away on missions.
 Brigham Young also married other men's wives.

 19. It is known that Joseph Smith practiced polygamy, but it is also true that Joseph was accused of sexual impropriety multiple times in several states before the practice of polygamy was revealed and commanded.